Join Our Team

 We’re looking for a teacher who can inspire every student to love math.
 We want someone who challenges all students to excel in math, whether accelerated math students doing trigonometric identities or struggling students trying to solve basic algebraic equations.
 We want a math teacher who thinks about the applications of high school math, and who gets excited about the prospect of using math to explain phenomena in everything from Physics and Chemistry to American Literature and Poetry.

-interdisciplinary Physics Teacher
+interdisciplinary Physics Teacher (FILLED)

 The CUBE is looking for a Physics teacher to provide instruction within a collaborative, interdisciplinary structure where students explore hands-on, relevant, and project based learning.
 Using NGSS science standards and deep knowledge of current news, the Physics teacher facilitates student learning through investigation and exploration of the following concepts: motion and forces, conservation of energy and momentum, heat and thermodynamics, waves, and electric and magnetic phenomena.
 The CUBE Physics teacher collaborates with other content teachers to guide students in creating innovative projects, producing topic-related research and writing, and presenting public expositions of learning.